UAL-RE/redata-docs/source/project-management.rst

    $ git branch                    # list all the branches and * is the current branch
    $ git push origin <branchname>  # push to a remote branch

+In accordance with git's best practices, the commit message should be short but descriptive.
+Avoid general messages like "updated file.txt" when possible.

 Versioning and tagging
 ----------------------
 Before creating a new tag, we need to make sure all related files updated to reflect the new tag.